 At the European level, a major part of EUA’s policy work related to quality assurance is done in cooperation with the E4 Group, consisting of EUA, ENQA, ESU and EURASHE.

-Notably, this partnership worked in cooperation with other stakeholders (Education International, Business Europe and the European Quality Assurance Register) to develop a revised version of the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG), which were approved at the Bologna Ministerial meeting in 2015.
-The E4 also developed the original version of the ESG in 2005, and implementing quality assurance in line with the ESG is one of the key commitments of the Bologna Process.
+Notably, the E4 worked in cooperation with other stakeholders (Education International, Business Europe and the European Quality Assurance Register) to develop a revised version of the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG), which were approved at the Bologna Ministerial meeting in 2015.
+Implementing quality assurance in line with the ESG is one of the key commitments of the Bologna Process.

 The E4 Group organisations are also founding members of the European Quality Assurance Register for Higher Education (EQAR).
 This is a public register of quality assurance agencies that substantially comply with the ESG.
 EQAR provides clear and reliable information on credible and legitimate quality assurance agencies operating in the EHEA.
 EUA is a member of its Executive Board and of the General Assembly.
 It also nominates two members of the Register Committee.